monurcan/precise_benchmark_for_image_editing/README.md

 TODO: replace <object> token by the classname
 TODO: prompts for derived scaleby moveto ...
 TODO: reasoning like
+TODO: add as a submodule to the main project

 ### To create a binary mask dataset from PASCAL dataset in our format
 1. dataset_creation/parse_pascal_dataset.py